 SE PT 44 had also assessed the potential for interference from Broadband DA2GC aircraft and ground-station transmissions to FSS Earth station receivers operating within the 3 400-3 600 MHz band in detail (FM48(12)010) and had drawn preliminary conclusions.
 There is likely to be a need for extensive physical separation (>450 km) to avoid the potential for harmful interference from Broadband DA2GC aircraft transmissions which are co-frequency with FSS Earth station receivers.

 Possible FDD Broadband DA2GC frequency arrangements within the 3 400-3 600 MHz band that minimise the potential for interference to FSS Earth station receivers is a channel pairing of 3 400-3 410 MHz for aircraft transmissions and (within) 3 490-3 510 MHz for ground station transmission, or channel pairing of 3 410-3 420 MHz for aircraft transmissions with 3 510-3 520 MHz for ground-station transmissions.
-Possible TDD Broadband DA2GC operations would be helpful to minimise the potential for interference to the FSS below 3 520 MHz.
+Possible TDD Broadband DA2GC operations below 3 520 MHz would be helpful to minimise the potential for interference to the FSS.

 4.2.2 Way forward